 If you’re mindful of how you spend your time in self reflection, meaning doing what you can to challenge or change your negative thoughts, you will be able to make so many more positive changes in your life and in your mood.

 Let me know how it goes!
-To help out, I’ve created a self reflection journal page which you can get by clicking here and entering your name and email address.
+To help out, I’ve created a self reflection journal page which you can get by entering your name and email address.
 You can also read more about using a self reflection journal page here.

 Marlena is the blogger behind apenandapurpose.com, where she writes about using journaling for self improvement and reaching goals in life and business.
 Using her experience as a Licensed Psychologist with a Master’s in Business, she teaches people how to break through negative thoughts and fear to do what matters.
 For more about me read my about page.